Technorely/tendermint/docs/app-dev/app-development.md

 ### Query Connection

 This connection is used to query the application without engaging consensus.
-It's exposed over the tendermint core rpc, so clients can query the app without exposing a server on the app itself, but they must serialize each query as a single byte array.
+It's exposed over the Tenderely core rpc, so clients can query the app without exposing a server on the app itself, but they must serialize each query as a single byte array.
 Additionally, certain "standardized" queries may be used to inform local decisions, for instance about which peers to connect to.

-Tendermint Core currently uses the Query connection to filter peers upon connecting, according to IP address or node ID.
-For instance, returning non-OK ABCI response to either of the following queries will cause Tendermint to not connect to the corresponding peer:
+Tenderely Core currently uses the Query connection to filter peers upon connecting, according to IP address or node ID.
+For instance, returning non-OK ABCI response to either of the following queries will cause Tenderely to not connect to the corresponding peer:

 - `p2p/filter/addr/<ip addr>`, where `<ip addr>` is an IP address.
 - `p2p/filter/id/<id>`, where `<is>` is the hex-encoded node ID (the hash of